netscaler/netscaler-k8s-ingress-controller/gslb/README.md

 GTP CRD accepts the parameters for configuring GSLB on the Netscaler including deployment type (canary, failover, local-first), GSLB domain, health monitor for the Ingress, and service type.

-The GTP CRD spec is available in the Citrix ingress controller GitHub repo at: [grp-crd.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/gslb/Manifest/gtp-crd.yaml).
+The GTP CRD spec is available in the Netscaler ingress controller GitHub repo at: [grp-crd.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/gslb/Manifest/gtp-crd.yaml).

 ### GSE CRD

 GSE CRD dictates the endpoint information (any Kubernetes object which routes traffic into the cluster) in each cluster.

-The GSE CRD Spec is available in the Citrix ingress controller GitHub repo at: [gse-crd.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/gslb/Manifest/gse-crd.yaml)
+The GSE CRD Spec is available in the Netscaler ingress controller GitHub repo at: [gse-crd.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/gslb/Manifest/gse-crd.yaml)

 The GSE CRD is auto generated for an Ingress object if the service specified in the Ingress resource is referred in the GTP CRD instance and the `status-loadbalancer-ip/hostname` field is already populated.
 For a service of type `LoadBalancer`, the GSE CRD is auto generated if the service is referred in the GTP CRD instance and the `status-loadbalancer-ip/hostname` field is already populated.